 \section{Modification of Perelman's fibration theorem}

 In this section, we prove Theorem \ref{thm:main} and Corollary \ref{cor:main}.
-We generalize the notion of noncritical maps introduced by Perelman \cite{P1} in terms of the inequality \eqref{eq:con} and prove the fibration theorem \cite[1.4.1]{P1} for such a wider class of maps.
-Although the proof is almost the same as the original one, we give it completely because of the difficulty of the original proof.
-Hence, most of the contents of this section are just slight modifications of that of \cite[\S3]{P1}.
+We generalize the notion of noncritical maps introduced by Perelman \cite{P1} in terms of the inequality \eqref{eq:con} and prove the fibration theorem \cite[1.4.1]{P1} for such generalized noncritical maps.
+Although the proof is almost the same as the original one, we give the details because of the difficulty of the original proof.
+Hence, most of the contents of this section are just slight modifications of those of \cite[\S3]{P1}.